gvwilson/sensibleadventures/cloudherd/reboot.md

             *   (laughs) "Sometimes he'd take my dolls and make little plays with them"
             *   She immediately feels foolish for having admitted that
     *   Thokmay responds kindly with some details of his own
+        *   he became a spy to please his father, and to show that he's ready to be king
+        *   Thokmay: "It's all I've ever wanted"
         *   says that Noxy's little knitted dolls remind him of his sister's
         *   "She's... special.
 Hers help her calm down."
         *   explains that he got his scars from Kulbinder when he tried to run away